conventional-commits/conventionalcommits.org/content/v1.0.0/index.md

   `!` immediately before the `:`.
 If `!` is used, `BREAKING CHANGE:` MAY be ommitted from the footer section, and the commit description SHALL be used to describe the breaking change.
 1. Types other than `feat` and `fix` MAY be used in your commit messages, e.g., _docs: updated ref docs._
-1. The units of information that make up conventional commits MUST NOT be treated as case sensitive by implementors, with the exception of BREAKING CHANGE which MUST be uppercase.
+1. The units of information that make up Conventional Commits MUST NOT be treated as case sensitive by implementors, with the exception of BREAKING CHANGE which MUST be uppercase.
 1. BREAKING-CHANGE MUST be synonymous with BREAKING CHANGE, when used as a token in a footer.

 ## Why Use Conventional Commits